 Timothy C. Hain,

 Autoimmune autonomic neuropathy is a recently described disorder in which patients report difficulties with maintaining blood pressure, usually combined with gastrointestinal problems and dry eyes/unreactive pupils.
-It is attributed to antibodies to the ACH receptor ganglionic antibody.
+It is attributed to antibodies to the ACH receptor ganglionic antibody, called the "G-AChR" antibody (Sandroni and Low, 2009).
+Note that this is NOT the same antibody as the AcHR antibody used to help with diagnosis of myasthenia gravis -- it has a "G" in front of it to denote that it is the antibody associated with the autonomic ganglion.
+This topic was recently reviewed by Golden and vernino (2019).
 See also the syncope page and the orthostatic hypotension pages.

 This syndrome, was first clearly described by Harik et al (1977), in a patient with lack of tears and saliva, lack of stomach and bladder motility, absent sweating and hypertension.
 It would seem a little close to "the Holmes-Adie" syndrome which affects both peripheral nerves and pupils.

 Vernino et al (1998) reported on 12 patients with positive blood tests -- both from 12 patients with autonomic neuropathy as well as other 247 neurological disorders, some of which had cancer.
 About 1/3 of their 12 patients had cancer.
 None of their 52 healthy subjects had these antibodies.
 Note that only 5 of the 12 patients they reported had positive blood tests -- thus the "hit rate" for this blood test is about 50-50, in patients who have appropriate findings.

 In 2003, Vernino again reported on this in rabbits and suggested that symptoms include ones related to the heart, dry eyes, and dilated pupils, gastroparesis, hypotension, and low plasma catacholamines.